MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/flt-parameters-for-irp-mj-directory-control.md

 Not currently used.

 **DirectoryBuffer**
 Pointer to a caller-supplied output buffer that receives the requested information about the contents of the directory.
-This member is optional and can be NULL if a MDL is provided in **MdlAddress**.
+This member is optional and can be NULL if a MDL is provided in **NotifyDirectory.MdlAddress**.
 See **Remarks**.

 **MdlAddress**
 Address of an MDL that describes the buffer that the **NotifyDirectory.DirectoryBuffer** member points to.
-This member is optional and can be **NULL** if a buffer is provided in **DirectoryBuffer**.
+This member is optional and can be **NULL** if a buffer is provided in **NotifyDirectory.DirectoryBuffer**.
 See **Remarks**.

 ## Remarks